5 Interior Paint Colors Trending for 2026 To Create A Stunning Space

 Photo from Behr

 Every year, global color experts gather to study trends in art, culture, fashion, media, design, and even technology.
-Their goal?
-To choose a color—or palette—that captures the current mood and mindset of society.

 Some years, the picks are wildly popular.
 Other times?
 Not so much (looking at you, Millennial Gray).
 But love them or hate them, these shades often reflect what we’re all collectively craving in our spaces.

-Now, do you need to repaint your whole house every time a new color drops?
-Absolutely not.
 But if you’ve been itching to refresh a space or finally add some personality to a neutral room, a good place to start is with the color of the year.

 This year we’re seeing rich jewel tones like deep greens, inky blues, earthy browns and softer, nature-inspired hues like warm whites and sandy neutrals.
 No matter your style, there’s something to love.
-Let’s get into the top 5 colors we’re excited to see everywhere in 2025.

 If you’re ready to give your home a paint refresh, we’re here to help!

-5 Interior Paint Color Trends For A Stunning Home in 2025
+5 Interior Paint Color Trends For A Stunning Home in 2026

-1. Earthy Embrace: Brown is taking center stage
+1. Earthy Embrace: Brown is Taking Center Stage

-Move over, cool grays, warm neutrals are stepping into the spotlight for 2025.
+Move over, cool grays, warm neutrals are stepping into the spotlight for 2026.
 Think rich taupes, sun-washed beiges, and soft terracottas that bring an earthy, lived-in feel to any space.

 These aren’t your builder-grade browns from the early 2000s.
 Today’s warm neutrals are elevated, modern, and full of depth, making them perfect for timeless looks that aren’t boring.